GarrettPi/FoodTruckProject/README.md

 **1** - The name of the food truck to be added to the database
 **2** - The food sold by the food truck
-**3** - The user's numerical rating of the food truck quality on a scale from 1 to 10.
+**3** - A numerical rating of the food truck quality on a scale from 1 to 10. *

-Additionally, the user can enter "quit" as the username to end the data entry and proceed to the menu*
+Additionally, the user can enter "quit" as the username to end the data entry and proceed to the menu *

+*Entering a value less than 1 or greater than 10 will reprompt the user to correct.*
-**Entering "quit" before a food truck has been entered will not advance to the menu and will instead terminate the program*
+*Entering "quit" before a food truck has been entered will not advance to the menu and will instead terminate the program*

 ##### **The Menu**